 - Expand the Character toolbox

-- Type in the font size in points (pts)
+- Type in the Max (and Min if desired) font size in points (pts)

 Alignment